Psychologist Sexually Abused Numerous Teens At NY Juvenile Lockup For Years, Police Say

 The New York State Office of Children and Family Services (OFCS) removed Hayes from the facility after learning about the allegations “and took measures to support impacted youth,” Karen Male, the agency’s acting director of public information, told Daily Voice.

 “The safety and well-being of youth in care is the absolute priority of the New York State Office of Children and Family Services.
-OCFS takes any matter of staff misconduct seriously and moves, immediately, to put in place appropriate review and take responsive action,” Male said.
+OCFS takes any matter of staff misconduct seriously and moves immediately to put in place an appropriate review and take responsive action,” Male said.

 The New York State Justice Center for the Protection of People with Special Needs, which investigates allegations of abuse in state-operated residential facilities for youth, also took part in the investigation.